rust-lang/edition-guide/src/rust-2018/edition-changes.md

 - [Non-lexical lifetimes]&nbsp;(future inclusion planned for 2015 edition)
 - [At most once] `?` macro repetition operator.
 - [Path changes]:
-    - [Uniform paths] in `use` declarations.
+    - Paths in `use` declarations work the same as other paths.
-    - Paths staring with `::` must be followed with an external crate.
+    - Paths starting with `::` must be followed with an external crate.
     - Paths in `pub(in path)` visibility modifiers must start with `crate`, `self`, or `super`.
 - [Anonymous trait function parameters] are not allowed.